Welcome to the BIOTOPE AQUARIUM Contest!

-From our contests we learned a few important rules that we apply today in BAC2021:
+From our previous contests we learned the important rules we apply today:

 - all biotope entries must be submitted online following the unified procedure

-- the biotope data must be structured following one standardized system to allow their precise and fast elaboration
+- the biotope data must be structured following BAC standardized system to allow precise and fast elaboration

 - the data must be presented online in a clear and manageable form to allow the judges to give the best possible evaluation

-- every judge must be specialized in a certain geographical region and know all the fishes and plants of that region
+- every judge must be specialized in a certain geographical region and know fishes and plants from that region

 Want to take part in the BIOTOPE AQUARIUM Contest?
 Pre-register here!